amazing-jay/active_webhook/README.md

 ### Define topics that you want to make available for your application

-#### Via Console

-    $ rails c
-    > ActiveWebhook::Topic.create(key: 'user/created': version: '1.1')

-_note: if you do omit a value for`version` when creating a Topic, ActiveWebhook will attempt to autoincrement one for you._

 #### Via Migration _(recommended)_

     $ rails g migration create_active_webhook_topics